Managing backups in Yandex MPP Analytics for PostgreSQL

 Restoring a cluster from a backup

-The Point-in-Time Recovery (PITR) technology enables you to restore cluster state to any recovery point created after saving a backup.
+The point-in-time recovery (PITR) technology enables you to revert a cluster's state to any restore point created after saving a backup.
 For more information, see Backups.

 When you restore a cluster from a backup, you create a new cluster with the backup data.
 If the folder lacks resources to create such a cluster, data will not be restored from the backup.

-For a new cluster, you should set all the parameters that are required at creation.
+For a new cluster, you need to configure all settings that are required when creating it.

-To migrate Managed Service for Greenplum® cluster hosts to a different availability zone, restore your cluster from a backup.
-During cluster recovery from a backup, specify a new availability zone.
-If your cluster operates as a Yandex Data Transfer endpoint, after recovering it from a backup, create the endpoint and the transfer again.
+To migrate the hosts of a Yandex MPP Analytics for PostgreSQL cluster to a different availability zone, restore your cluster from a backup.
+When restoring a cluster from a backup, specify a new availability zone.
+If your cluster operates as a Yandex Data Transfer endpoint, create the endpoint and transfer again after restoring the cluster from a backup.

 Warning